XiaoCode-er/Two-Stream-CNN/README.md

 * matplotlib
 * numpy
 ## Network Architecture
-The network mainly consists of four modules which are skeleton transformer, ConvNet, Feature Fusion and Classification.
+The network mainly consists of four modules which are `Skeleton Transformer`, `ConvNet`, `Feature Fusion` and `Classification`.
 The inputs of two stream are raw data(x, y, z) and frame difference respectively.
 As show below :